-For purposes of the casual excise tax and the sales and use tax, the tax rate imposed on a purchase by an individual 85 years old or older who titles or registers a motor vehicle, motorcycle, boat, motor, airplane, trailer, semitrailer or pole trailer for his own personal use is 4%, instead of 5%.
+For purposes of the casual excise tax and the sales and use tax, the tax rate imposed on a purchase by an individual 85 years old or older who titles or registers a motor vehicle, motorcycle, boat6, airplane, recreational vehicle, a trailer or semitrailer capable of being pulled only by a truck tractor, or any other vehicle subject to the maximum tax for his own personal use is 4%, instead of 5%.
+The maximum tax on these transactions is \$300.
 (See Code Section 12-36-2640.)